 Lantern acquired in June 2008.

 The ZD10807 is an early example of a 'heritage' lantern - GEC was rather forward-thinking in predicting that there would be a market for lanterns that were made to look older than they really were.
 A similar design, the Z8455, was designed for running two or four 40 W fluorescent lamps.
-The main bodywork of the lantern is meant to be gold-painted aluminium, although this appears to have been painted black when installed originally.
+The main bodywork of the lantern is meant to be gold-painted aluminium, although, at some point, this appears to have been painted black instead.
 Corrosion has set in to parts of the metalwork, meaning that a full restoration will be required to get the lantern looking new again.

 As with many ornate hexagonal post tops, the glazing panels are fixed to the lantern frame; however, one panel is able to hinge open to allow access to the lamp.
 The polycarbonate sheeting used for the glazing panels has a slightly 'figured' appearance to one side, though curiously, the longer panels have this facing inwards, whilst the smaller underside panels have the decoration facing outwards.
 All of the panels have discoloured over time; they would have been colourless originally.
 A small thumbscrew holds the hinged access panel in place under normal circumstances.
 Unfortunately, the upper of the two hinges has snapped, and because it was welded to the lantern frame, replacing it is made more complicated.
 The 35 W lamp looks lost in such a tall lantern (the lantern is not, however, as tall as the Phosco P109) - a 55 W lamp would easily be accommodated.
 Indeed, GEC literature states that either wattage could be used in the lantern, along with 250 W MBF or SON lamps.